 The temple was built in the 7th century and Hindu God Shiva is worshipped in the temple.
 Surprisingly, non-Hindus are not allowed in the main shrine, which is something I personally don’t approve of.
-I saw a number of foreign tourists in the temple premises admiring the beauty of the temple from outside, but they didn’t go inside the shrine where idols are kept.
+I saw a number of foreign tourists on the temple premises admiring the beauty of the temple from the outside, but they didn’t go inside the shrine where idols are kept.

 The main shrine worshipping God Shiva shows the traces of the history it holds.
 The dark walls & dim lights are its witnesses.
-I paid my respects, didn’t offer any prasad as I am currently contemplating whether I am an atheist or just a non-believer of idol praying, that’s a discussion for later.
+I paid my respects and didn’t offer any prasad as I am currently contemplating whether I am an atheist or just a non-believer of idol praying, that’s a discussion for later.

 There’s no entry charge for the temple, though you can hire a guide from outside the temple.
-There is no official place to book a guide outside, but sensing you a tourist, guides will approach you on their own.
+There is no official place to book a guide outside, but sensing you are a tourist, guides will approach you on their own.
 Photography is not allowed in the main shrine, but you can take pictures outside, with a minimal fee of 25₹ (less than 1$).
 You need to remove shoes outside the temple.
 The counter is free but you can donate money as you like.

 St. Thomas Cathedral Basilica

 St. Thomas Cathedral is a Basilica located in the San Thome locality of Chennai.
 The Roman Catholic Basilica dates back to the 16th century by some Portuguese explorers but was rebuilt by the British in the 19th century.